a-real-ai/pywinassistant/README.md

 # Usage
 Run "Assistant.py", talk to it or enable the chat.
 Use Right click above the Assistant to see the available options for the assistant.
 For debugging mode execute "Driver.py".
-Inside it you can debug and try easily the funcitons of "act", "fast_act" and "assitant" by using the examples.
+Inside it you can debug and try easily the funcitons of "act" wiwh is used alongside with the assistant, "fast_act" and "assitant" by using the examples.
 To run a JSON test case, modify the JSON path from the "assistant" function.

 # Working cases (on cases.py)